monikkinom/ner-lstm/README.md

-This Repository contains the code which implements the approach described in the following Arxiv Preprint: https://arxiv.org/abs/1610.09756 which is published in ICON-16 conference.
+This Repository contains the code which implements the approach described in the following Arxiv Preprint: https://arxiv.org/abs/1610.09756 which is published in ICON-16 conference (http://aclweb.org/anthology/W/W16/W16-63.pdf).

 # ner-lstm